How to Avoid Credit Repair and Credit Counseling Scams

-There are several obvious red flags to watch for before going with a credit repair company:
+There are several obvious red flags to watch for before dealing with a credit repair company:

 Remember: If a consumer follows illegal advice and commits fraud, they could be subject to prosecution.